rcfdtools/R.SAWB/README.md

 * SPI calculation over multiple moving window of n months defined by the user
 * Precipitation & SPI yearly maps per month (for a range of accumulation periods).
 Classification and palette color for SPI Classification following McKee et al. (1993)
 * Exception control for years outside the available data limit, e.g. the datafile .nc contains values between 1980-2022 and the user set a range between 1970-2022.
-* Research point and study zone over `.ppoi/#/ppoi.py`.
-Parameters and description over a .py file with client, order #, date and description
+* Research point and polygon `ppoi.py` contains the parameters required for the execution, like description, order #, date and description, data source, point location and polygon limits, year ranges, mobile average times, units conversions multipliers and the maximum values used as references for the map global palettes.
 * Units conversion, e.g. m to mm for rain or evaporation parameters
 * Polygon processing on demand with limits defined by user
 * Point processing on demand with coordinates defined by user
 * Creates PPOI folder structures for new case studies.
-The file [.ppoi/1/ppoi.py](.ppoi/1/ppoi.py)
+The file [.ppoi/1/ppoi.py](.ppoi/1/ppoi.py) used as template.
+* Purge last results before a new running
+* Global definitions dictionary as spi_dictionary.py

 ## Searching data from ERA5